 Greg Hopkins lives in Italy with his wife Chrissy and their dog Tilda.
 Greg is endlessly fascinated by the paradox of perfection, wholeness and healing in the midst of chaos.

 Paul Hossfield is a retired engineer living in the diminutive yet great state of Rhode Island.
-Until March of 2020 he was quite active.
-Now he stays home, makes masks, writes under the pseudonym Quasimodo on Medium, finds useful things to do when possible, and gets about chiefly by bicycle.
+Until March of 2020, he was quite active.
+Now he stays home, makes masks, writes under the pseudonym Quasimodo and Baskerville Old Face on Medium, finds useful things to do when possible, and gets about chiefly by bicycle.

 Julia E. Hubbel, when not out traveling the backwoods of the world, may be found cleaning the blackberries out of her yard in Oregon.
 Or writing.
 She's pretty good at writing, very good at riding horses, and really, really good at making fun of aging.